 Note: In accordance with subch.
 V, the department has developed technical standards to help meet the post-construction performance standards.
-These technical standards are available on the department web page at: http://dnr.wi.gov/runoff/ stormwater/techstds.htm.
+These technical standards are available from the department at (608) 267-7694.

 NR 151.13 Developed urban area performance standard for municipalities.
 (1) INCORPORATED MUNICIPALI-TIES. (a) Applicability.
 This subsection applies to any incorporated municipality with an average density of 1,000 people per square mile or greater, based on the latest decennial census made by the U.S. census, as well as any commercial and industrial areas contiguous to these areas.